WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 To make sure your reads are always targeting the `leader` node (where data is placed first) - you have to manually tell dynamo, on operation basis, to perform a `consistent read / write`.

+### Global Tables consistency

+As good as the _Global Tables_ feature of _DynamoDB_ might seem, We should only use it for "append-only" use-cases.
+In the end, the tables are regional, and the "global" part is the **asynchronous** replication between those tables.

+The biggest no-no when it comes to **atomic updates** is that the **transactions are not distributed**, meaning that you might have conflicts when someone performs operations on two tables in different regions at the same time.

+> Take for instance a simple counter that you want to increment by 1 and need strictly linear counts.
+If you use global tables, you basically need to say "x-region" is now my primary.
+However, if there is a network partition, you can't really failover to a different region and guarantee you didn't already issue a number on a count.
+So you can't safely failover and must halt operations

+For a in-depth explanation of how _DynamoDB Global Tables_ handle consistency, checkout this video: https://www.youtube.com/watch?v=fqxL3WQ53GM&t=645s

 ## Sorting

 ### Lexical sorting